Codecademy/docs/content/java/concepts/math-methods/terms/toDegrees/toDegrees.md

 ---
-Title: '.toDegrees()'
+Title: ".toDegrees()"
-Description: 'Returns an angle measurement converted from radians to degrees.'
+Description: "Returns an angle measurement converted from radians to degrees."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.toDegrees()`** method converts an angle, measured in radians, to an approximately equivalent angle, measured in degrees.